PhyGroup/CSI2Q/README.md

 ## Citation

-If using our dataset and codes, please cite:
+If using our datasets and codes, please cite:

 @ARTICLE{csi2q_huang,
   author={Huang, Yong and Wang, Wenjing and Zhang, Dalong and Wang, Junjie and Chen, Chen and Cao, Yan and Wang, Wei},<br>